 Over the weekend, there was a tweet about how the safety provision of Squash clubs will change, once the first phase of COVID-19 lockdown restrictions is no longer in place and a strong emphasis on improving the member safety provision on/off the Squash court.

 From the debate, the discussion about the financial impact of the pandemic on the independent Squash clubs was something that made me think the owners of most independent Squash clubs, will need to prioritise if they operate other businesses which could mean they limited financial resources to make their facility safe.

-Having worked for a well-established commercial health club operator back in the early 2000s; I know from experience the cost of remedying the health & safety operations of a health club won’t be as costly as this operator – as they have plans in place to make the club more safe.
+Having worked for a well-established commercial health club operator back in the early 2000s; I know from experience the cost of remedying the health & safety operations of a health club won’t be as costly as this operator – as they have plans in place to make the club safer.

-I would describe this team as the SAS, as they were so experienced and comprised one of a Director who had worked with the HSE, and another was a former barrister who handled cases for Sport England.
+I would describe this team as the SAS, as they were so experienced and comprised one of a Director who had worked with the HSE, and another a former barrister who handled cases for Sport England.